Last Updated on August 4, 2022 by Rebecca Huff

 Him: Time spent with us where they have our undivided attention is what they like most I think

 Him: If this gives you perspective on what they thought of the day – very first words out of Harmon this morning – “do you think when you get to heaven you get to repeat some of your favorite days?”
 He was referring to yesterday ?

 And I realize it’s time to press pause, hit the RESET button, take a deep breath and focus on what’s important.
-Focus on my family, focus on my Jesus, focus on what matters.
+Focus on my family, my Jesus, and what matters.

-More and more I realize that my tendency is to overload my To-Do list and then frantically try to check off every item on the list.
+More and more, I realize that I tend to overload my To-Do list and then frantically try to check off every item on the list.
 Yet, I know that even my best effort to save myself will be frantic and futile.
-That is when I remember that I must return to resting in God and He will do the saving, and in quietness and trust, the Lord will give me strength.
+That is when I remember that I must return to resting in God, and He will do the saving, and in quietness and trust, the Lord will give me strength.
 He gives me strength.

 For thus saith the Lord God, the Holy One of Israel; In returning and rest shall ye be saved; in quietness and in confidence shall be your strength: and ye would not.
 Isaiah 30:15.
 Later in Isaiah 41:10 says, “ Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.”